History / Overview

 The materials are geared towards assisting owners, teachers, and leaders in educating their customers, students, staff and members about the unique biology and natural history of sea otters as well as simple guidelines to help reduce their chances of unintentionally causing a disturbance to resting and other behaviors.
 Currently we are offering:

 - Kayak adherent decals designed to be applied to rental kayaks in a place where they are visible to the paddler.
 These decals offer simple guidelines to help paddlers avoid disturbance.
 The decals have been tested in the field and have been proven to stay attached to a typical rental kayak.
-Instructions for application are included.
+Instructions for application can be found on our kayak sticker page.

 - Flyers and posters with guidelines for responsible sea otter viewing